nicolashainaux/microlib/README.rst

 - rotate() and grouper() help to handle iterators.
 - read_text() reads text files and concatenates their contents.
 - database offers a ContextManager for sqlite3 database, an Operator and a Ts_Operator classes to provide shortcuts for common sqlite3 commands.
+- a Deprecated class, that provides a decorator to deprecate functions (emit a warning when it is called).

 `Source code <https://gitlab.com/nicolas.hainaux/microlib>`__